p4triot1905/Policysync/README.md

-The OpLog is an append-only log that: deduplicates operations, orders them deterministically, optionally enforces verification and policy checks const log = new OpLog({
+The OpLog is an append-only log that: deduplicates operations, orders them deterministically, optionally enforces verification and policy checks// const log = new OpLog({
   guard: (op) => verifyOp(crypto, op, publicKey),
 });
 If verification fails, the operation is rejected.
+//
 Cryptographic Model
 PolicySync uses:
 Ed25519 for signing and verification,